zzundalek/zodart_doc/docs/3-defining_schemas/1-types.md

 By default, ZodArt parsers operate in **strict mode**, see more about [parsers here](/docs/3-defining_schemas/2-parsing.md).

-> 🚧 This Page is Under Construction
->
-> todos:
->
-> - add the build in validations etc.

 ## Strings

 Corresponds to the Dart `String` type.